 For places to stay in Green Bay, see Packer country.

 For places to stay in Door County, see Where to stay in Door County.

 See our Milwaukee and Chicago sections for more about those places.

 Craft breweries: Towns along Lake Michigan are blessed with many excellent breweries, including New Holland in Holland, Silver Harbor in St. Joseph and Haymarket in Bridgeman.
 Traverse City has so many it has an Ale Trail.

 Check for others in Michigan.

-In Chicago, the 18-mile Lakeshore Trail connects the many beaches and parks.
+In Chicago, the 18-mile Lakeshore Trail hugs the lake and connects the many beaches and parks.